 Guardian explains that, ‘Children learn to work as a team when doing cooking experiences, and to share, cooperate and take turns.'

-They become collaborators when they say, “You crack the eggs, and I will stir!,” and cooking encourages under fives to:
+Using team work, they become collaborators when they say, “You crack the eggs, and I will stir!,” and cooking encourages under fives to:

 - Interact with others